Jahleel Addae: 2016

-Addae started the San Diego Chargers' season-opener at the Kansas City Chiefs and made five combined tackles in the 33-27 loss.
+Addae started the San Diego Chargers' season-opener at the Kansas City Chiefs and made five combined tackles in the 33–27 loss.
 During the game he was penalized for a helmet-to-helmet hit on Jeremy Maclin.
 On September 16, 2016, the NFL fined Addae $24,309 for the hit.
-The following week, Addae collected six solo tackles and deflected a pass during a 38-14 win against the Jacksonville Jaguars.
+The following week, Addae collected six solo tackles and deflected a pass during a 38–14 win against the Jacksonville Jaguars.
 Unfortunately, Addae left the game in the fourth quarter after suffering a broken clavicle while making a tackle on Denard Robinson.
-He was sidelined for the next eight games (Weeks 3-10).
-Addae returned in Week 12 and collected eight combined tackles in the Chargers' 21-13 victory at the Houston Texans.
-The following week, he recorded a season-high ten combined tackles in a 28-21 loss to the Tampa Bay Buccaneers.
-On January 1, 2017, Addae made four solo tackles, deflected a pass, and had his first career interception on a pass attempt by Kansas City Chiefs' quarterback Alex Smith during a 37-27 loss.
+He was sidelined for the next eight games (Weeks 3–10).
+Addae returned in Week 12 and collected eight combined tackles in the Chargers' 21–13 victory at the Houston Texans.
+The following week, he recorded a season-high ten combined tackles in a 28–21 loss to the Tampa Bay Buccaneers.
+On January 1, 2017, Addae made four solo tackles, deflected a pass, and had his first career interception on a pass attempt by Kansas City Chiefs' quarterback Alex Smith during a 37–27 loss.
 He made his interception off a pass attempt intended for running back Knile Davis and returned it for a 90-yard touchdown to mark the first score of his career.
 He finished the season with 50 combined tackles (43 solo), four pass deflections, and an interception in eight games and eight starts.
-Addae earned an overall grade of 85.2 from Pro Football Focus and was ranked 12th among all qualified safeties in 2016.